oxctl/ui-lti/README.md

     npm version minor

-This increments the version in `package.json` and creates a git tag.
-After that's complete perform a build:

-    npm run build

-And then if it completes ok push the tags and then publish the package:
+And then if it completes ok push the tags and GitHub actions will build and publish the package to npmjs.

     git push
     git push --tags
-    npm publish